 It’s also a good opportunity to develop a plan for tomorrow, our last full day in the area.

-By day 3 we have mastered the local transportation system and decide to forgo the expensive group excursion options and make our way down to Tulum and Playa del Carmen on our own.
+By day 3 we have mastered the local transportation system and decide to make our way down to Tulum and Playa del Carmen on our own.

 How to get from Cancun to Playa del Carmen